Skip to content

 At this point you’ve probably been privy to all sorts of childbirth horror stories from friends and acquaintances – whether you asked for them or not.
 Remember, though, that people have been giving birth since the beginning of time.
 Your body was made to do this, and all the effort you’ve put into it will be absolutely worth it when you hold your little one in your arms.

-2. Plan ahead…but don’t drive yourself crazy.
+2. Plan ahead for labor and delivery…but don’t drive yourself crazy.

 There’s really only so much you have control over once labor starts.
 For better or for worse, you may discover you have to make choices you never contemplated before.
 Drawing up a birth plan is a great way to let your healthcare providers know your preference about what you’d like to happen during labor and delivery.
 It can also help you feel more empowered and prepared.
 That said, get comfortable with the fact that some elements of your birth plan will most likely have to be revised during the big day.
 Like most things in life, unexpected situations arise, and your vision should be adaptable.
 Give yourself grace.
 Having a flexible attitude will allow you to have a more pleasant experience and avoid feelings of shame because you didn’t follow your plan.